Search

 • Wear layers of clothing.
 To prevent sweating, avoid overdressing in cold weather.
 Sweaty clothes cause rapid heat loss.
 Leather welding jackets are not very breathable and can make you sweat if you are overdressed.

-• Wear a fire-resistant skull cap or balaclava hood under your helmet to protect your head from burns and UV radiation.
+• Wear a flame-resistant skull cap or balaclava hood under your helmet to protect your head from burns and UV radiation.

 DO NOT